Minimizing convex quadratic with variable precision conjugate gradients: Numerical experiments

-The results for the multi-precision case indicate that the management of the inaccuracy budget discussed in Section~\ref{inacc_budget-s} is quite effective.
-We note that it leads to even more significant efficiency gains for moderately conditioned problems.
-The situation is however reversed for the more ill-conditioned cases using synthetic matrices, because $\omega$ then exceeds more quickly the accuracy threshold allowing single precision.
-While the small inaccuracy allowed by the bound can be exploited in the continuous case, this is no longer the case here and many products are then computed in full double precision.
-This is especially noticeable for the iFOM algorithm, due to the conservative nature of \req{nEj-FOM} involving $\|H_k^{¹}\|$.
-However, we note efficiency gains occuring also for the ill-conditioned cases with the real matrices compared to the continuous varying accuracy case.
-This can be partly associated with the significant decreases in the number of iterations for the methods, and the fact that these problems are easier than those obtained in the synthetic cases.
+Regarding the discrete precision levels case (see Table~\ref{res-MM-inexact5-multi} and Figure \ref{fig:ic}), we note that it leads to even more significant efficiency gains for moderately conditioned problems and large efficiency gains for the ill-conditioned cases.
+This can be partly associated with the fact that these problems are easier than those obtained in the synthetic cases.
 However, it remains cases where the desired accuracy cannot be reached without reorthogonalization due to rounding errors.
 As a consequence, a good problem preconditioning is even more important in the multi-precision context.